 The little things

-· By Bill Keaggy on in Beyond groceries, Grocery lists with no comments :-(
+· By Bill Keaggy on in Beyond groceries, Grocery lists

 We’re pretty light-hearted around here — heck, we collect other peoples’ discarded grocery lists.
 The most serious we get is when we link to a news story about organic farming or new food label guidelines.